-I just received an email from a recent convert from Evangelicalism who was struggling with the “once saved, always saved” mindset with which she was raised.
+I once received an email from a recent convert from Evangelicalism who was struggling with the “once saved, always saved” mindset with which she was raised.
 Having been raised as a Baptist with that same mindset, I can sympathize.
 It’s enticing when you are presented with “You can know all of your sins are forgiven, past, present, and future, from the instant you become a believer in Jesus Christ!”

 But there is one not-so-small problem among many others we could consider with this manner of thinking: it runs headlong into Sacred Scripture.